Skip to main content

 We are here in Yemen

-In 2015, fighting broke out between Houthis and government troops in Yemen.
-Now, nearly ten years later, Yemen is the site of the worst humanitarian crisis in the world.
-Not only over 4 million people have fled their homes, but 19 million people, more than 50 per cent of the population of Yemen, are estimated to be food insecure.
+In 2015, fighting broke out in Yemen.
+Now, nearly a decade later, Yemen is experiencing one of the worst humanitarian crises in the world.
+Over 5 million people have been displaced from their homes, and an estimated 19 million—more than 50% of the population—are facing food insecurity.

 Read more